We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 A room temperature pan put on a burner set to high or an oven preheated to 450 degrees Fahrenheit or greater can expand too quickly in some areas while remaining unchanged in others.
 When this happens, the stress of the temperature change (Thermal Shock) causes the pan to expand unevenly and warp.

 Good quality cookware is crafted to conduct and retain heat efficiently.
-If you give the pan time to preheat, medium to high heat is almost always hot enough, especially if your cooking with well-constructed pans.
+If you give the pan time to preheat, medium to high heat is almost always hot enough, especially if you’re cooking with well-constructed pans.

 In their usage instructions, both All-Clad and Calphalon advise that you should only use high heat for boiling water (All-Clad usage instructions, Calphalon usage instructions).